 nothing or pass over to the state of Ohio, where they may work without dishonor.

-Furthermore, the free state of Kansas, which had the same climate and agricultural settings as other slave states, was able to flourish without the institution of slavery.
+Furthermore, the free state of Kansas, which had the same climate and agricultural setting as other slave states, was able to flourish without the institution of slavery.
 Kansas based its economy on paid immigrants to expand labor.
 On October 12, 1888, the Topeka Daily Capital Newspaper stated, “In wheat, Kansas can beat the world.”
 Farming communities emerged in rural areas and developed mills, elevators, bread companies, and bakeries.
 This extensive industry allowed Kansas to develop certain technologies, which aided their food yields and farm production.
 Thus it may be understood that immigrants and paid servants, who were successful in both Northern and Southern free states, could have aided the expansion of the economy of slave states (Kansas Historical Society, Kansas: The Breadbasket).

 Altman, Linda Jacobs.
 Slavery and Abolition in American History.
 Berkeley Heights, NJ: